 If you first bought your life insurance policy when you were young and just starting a family, chances are that you opted for term life insurance.
-Many young couples opt for this plan because it’s cheap, simple, and you know it’ll cover your children while they’re young and living at home.
+Many young couples chose this plan because it’s cheap, simple, and you know it’ll cover your children while they’re young and living at home.

 But is it still the best fit for you?